benauriemma/hq-trivia-assistant/README.md

 Making this process less platform dependent is on the roadmap.

 ### Current state
 The assistant can successfully read and google a question, but it's not very "smart" yet.
-That is, the logic it uses to build a query and make a guess is fairly simplistic, and only works for some types of questions.
-Though I haven't done extensive or scientific testing, I'd estimate that it makes a correct guess for about 1 in 4 questions.
+That is, the sets of logic it uses to build a query and make a guess are fairly simplistic, and they only work for some types of questions.
+Though I haven't done extensive or scientific testing, I'd estimate that it makes a correct guess for about 1 in 3 questions.
 It rarely guesses incorrectly, but often returns a score of 0 for all answers.

 ### TODO
 See the Issues section of this repository for some more granular todo's, but my two main goals moving forward with this project are:
-1. Create new logic for generating search queries and analyzing the results to choose a correct answer more consistently
+1. Create more logic for recognizing different question types, and new search queries and result analysis for those types.
+This should help choose the correct answer more consistently
-2. Make it more friendly for others to use and contribute
+2. Make it more friendly for others to use and contribute to the project